tlack/node-web-repl/README.md

 Node Web REPL
 =============

+This app is currently very rough and not really usable

-Add a web-based REPL to your Node apps in a simple way.
+Add a web-based command prompt to your Node apps in a simple way.
+Use this to debug your apps, alter behavior on the fly, review in-app data structures, ruin everything, etc.

 How to use: